 - SMART Core: MME, S-GW, P-GW, SGSN, GGSN, HSS, DRA, and PCRF, NFV, and software-defined network (SDN) framework

 - SMART Content: Video optimization, bandwidth engineering, mobile edge computing (MEC), and CDNs

 - SMART Networks: Network analytics, network intelligence, network performance, network service assurance, and network visibility

-- Network-sharing trends and opportunities
+- Spectrum implications and network-sharing trends and opportunities

 - Technical, regulatory, economic, and social issues affecting network evolution and technology selection

 - Cellular Infrastructure Capex Forecast — 3G, 4G, and 5G

 - HetNets Forecast — Special focus on small cells including metro, micro, and pico (DAS) elements

 - Technology Evolution Including LTE-Advanced, eMBMS, TD-LTE, VoLTE, vRAN, vEPC, RCS, and Carrier WiFi (LTE-U, LAA, LWA)